HaoranLiao/haoranliao.github.io/_pages/about.md

 I'm very passionate about improving quantum computers and studying what they can offer to physicists. <!--Currently, I'm particularly interested in superconducting device physics and quantum error correction.-->

 [//]: # (<a href='http://www.cchem.berkeley.edu/kbwgrp/index.php/People/HaoranLiao'>University of California, Berkeley</a>)
 I'm exploring quantum error correction, quantum simulation, and optimization.
-I have a solid background in quantum error mitigation/suppression/correction, superconducting qubit control, quantum error characterization, open-system dynamics, quantum machine learning, etc. I graduated with my Ph.D. from UC Berkeley, supervised by K. Birgitta Whaley.
-I was also an intern supervised by Zlatko K. Minev at IBM Quantum.
-I'm currently a senior research scientist at <a href="https://q-ctrl.com/">Q-CTRL</a>.
-Welcome to check out my work through the slides accessible from the navigation bar.
+I have a solid background in quantum error mitigation/suppression/correction, superconducting qubit control, quantum error characterization, open-system dynamics, quantum machine learning, etc. Welcome to check out my work through the slides accessible from the navigation bar.

 [//]: # ([Research <a href='https://marwahaha.github.io/arxiv-wordcloud/?author=Haoran%20Liao'>word cloud</a>])